justinabrahms/imhotep/README.md

 ## Linter Support

-There is currently support for 2 linters: PyLint and JSHint.
 If it finds violations, it will post those violations to GitHub.
 New linting tools are encouraged!

 By default, imhotep runs all plugins it can find on your source